MarchandAlain/Whand/README.txt

 WHAND aims at being the simplest possible language for programming small automatons.
-It was originally developed by Alain Marchand to control experiments in Skinner boxes with parallel stimuli (outputs) and  manipulanda (inputs), with a focus on readability.
+It was originally developed by Alain Marchand to control experiments in conditioning chambers with parallel stimuli (outputs) and  manipulanda (inputs), with a focus on readability.
 A Whand script is NOT a sequence of instructions!
 It is a set of object definitions that fully describe each object's behavior (typically on/off events).
 Objects can be defined in any order.
 They should be given explicit names.
 Here is a short but complete Whand script that reads the state of a lever.
 Each time the subject (rat/mouse) presses the lever, it will trigger the delivery of a reward: